qiuqiangkong/audioset_tagging_cnn/README.md

 An mean average precision (mAP) of 0.431 is obtained.

 The training curve looks like:

 <img src="appendixes/mAP_figure.png" width=600>

+The transparent curves are training mAP.
+The dark curves are evaluation mAP.
+We plot mAP curve CNN14, MobilNetV1 and MobileNetV2 in the above figure.

 ## Performance of differernt systems

 <img src="appendixes/mAP_table.png" width=400>

+Top rows show the previously proposed methods using embedding features provided by Google.
+Previous best system achieved an mAP of 0.369 using large feature-attention neural networks.
+We propose to train neural networks directly from audio recordings.
+Our CNN14 achieves an mAP of 0.431, and Wavegram-Logmel-CNN achieves an mAP of 0.439.

 ## Pretarined models are available
 The pretrained models can be downloaded from https://zenodo.org/record/3576403